ChicagoAcademyofSciences/data-cleaning/workflows/taxon-authority_ento.markdown

 ## Step 3, Using the taxon authority to clean specimen data

-Each entomology inventory dataset was compared against the taxon authority using OpenRefine to match original names to their current, valid counterpart.
+Each entomology inventory dataset was compared against the taxon authority using OpenRefine to match original names to their current, valid counterpart whenever possible.
+However, a significant number of entomology specimens could not be matched to current, valid taxonomy without expert review.
 All names from the taxon authorities have also been validated against Arctos and added as necessary.

 ###  Steps taken for each entomology inventory dataset: